lumi-a/masters-thesis/thesis.typ

       $
         π(X) ≔ #typeset-permutation(iterative-rounding-permutation).
       $
-      The timeline of our warehouse can be visualised as follows: Green bars represent flour, purple bars represent sugar.
-Vectors preceded by "$arrow.t$" indicate deliveries, vectors preceded by "$arrow.b$" indicate us using ingredients from the warehouse to bake cookies.
-The two horizontal colored lines indicate the maximum number of that ingredient that the warehouse must store across the week.
-We choose the initial stocking of our warehouse minimally such that we will always have enough ingredients to never run out (this choice is exactly $β$ from the above optimization problem).
-This ensures that our warehouse has the smallest possible size for this permutation, and that for both ingredients, there must be a day on which that ingredient's warehouse is fully depleted (otherwise we would be wasting warehouse space).
+      The timeline of our warehouse can be visualised as follows: We use colored bars to represent the current amount of flour (green) and sugar (purple) in our warehouse.
+Vectors preceded by "$arrow.t$" indicate deliveries to our warehouse, vectors preceded by "$arrow.b$" indicate us consuming ingredients from the warehouse to bake cookies.
+The two horizontal colored lines indicate the maximum number of the respective ingredient that the warehouse must store across the week.
+We choose the initial stocking of our warehouse _minimally_ such that we will always have enough ingredients to never run out (this choice is exactly $β$ from the above optimization problem).
+This ensures that our warehouse has the smallest possible size for this permutation, and that for both ingredients, there must be a day on which that ingredient's warehouse is fully depleted (otherwise our choice would not be minimal, we would have wasted space).
       #figure(
         draw-permutation(iterative-rounding-permutation),
         kind: image,